 Hahnenkampfplatz

-(Japanese) or hokku, the shortest form of Japanese poem, consisting of three lines of 5, 7 and 5 syllables respectively.
+(English, German n., from Japanese) or hokku, the shortest form of Japanese poem, consisting of three lines of 5, 7 and 5 syllables respectively.
 Many Japanese poets have used the form, the two acknowledged masters being Bashó (a nom de plume for Matsuo Munefusa, 1644-94); and Kobayashi Issa (a nom de plume for Kobayashi Nobuyuki).
 The Imagist Movement in twentieth-century English literature has been profoundly influenced by haiku.
 The list of poets who attempted the haiku or admired the genre includes Ezra Pound, Amy Lowell, Robert Frost, Conrad Aiken, and W. B. Yeats

 Hail Columbia is the prescribed honours music for the Vice President of the United States of America.
 The Department of Defense arrangement of Hail Columbia is performed following the completion of Ruffles and Flourishes